 The Roman poet Sextus Propertius Elegies said: “Always toward absent lovers love’s tide stronger flows.”
 In 1832 a modern version of the phrase was coined by The Pocket Magazine of Classic and Polite Literature.

-Referring to jealousy coined by Shakespeare in the Merchant of Venice and late in Othello
+This is another one of those common phrases we see in media and literature quite often!
+Referring to jealousy coined by Shakespeare in The Merchant of Venice and additionally, later in Othello

 Off the record

-Ironically In 1032, President Franklin Roosevelt was recorded in The daily news saying he was going to talk “off the record”
+Ironically In 1032, President Franklin Roosevelt was surprisingly recorded in the Daily News saying he was going to talk “off the record”